 specify any additional information reasonably required from the Licensed Provider to reach its decision.

-Where the application is accepted by Scottish Water, as set out under 4(ii) above, Scottish Water will also provide the Licensed Provider with information relating to the connection by providing an initial DOMS Impact Assessment Form.
+Where the application is accepted by Scottish Water, as set out under 4(i) above, Scottish Water will also provide the Licensed Provider with information relating to the connection by providing an initial DOMS Impact Assessment Form.

 The Licensed Provider must ensure that Scottish Water’s Technical Approval(s) and DOMS Impact Assessment Form are forwarded unaltered to the Accredited Entity undertaking the Connections Activity.